GregValiant/GV-PostProcessors/prusa scripts/README.md

 -----------------------------------------------------------------------------
 **Add Layer Numbers:**
 Goes through the gcode and looks for ";LAYER_CHANGE" and adds a line below that ";Layer:XX".
 The layer numbers will match the Prusa/Orca preview.  ";Layer:1" might be the first layer of the model, or might be the first layer of a raft with the model up higher.
+Any followup scripts that run will need this.
+It only needs to be run once.

 **Search and Replace**
+Requires "Add Layer Numbers" to run before it.
 The review will include the settings:
 - *Search String......................: YourString* >>> Enter the string to search for.
 This can be a simple string like ";LAYER_CHANGE" or can be a regular expression like  ";Layer:(\d+)\n"
 - *Replace With.......................: M999* >>> This is the text that will replace the search string.
 For a Regular Expression replacement it could be ";LAYER:\1\nM999" which would remember the layer number in the Regex search example.